Kong/docs.konghq.com/app/0.14.x/plugin-development/custom-logic.md

 local CustomHandler = BasePlugin:extend()

 -- Your plugin handler's constructor.
-If you are extending the -- Base Plugin handler, it's only role is to instanciate itself -- with a name.
+If you are extending the -- Base Plugin handler, it's only role is to instantiate itself -- with a name.
 The name is your plugin name as it will be printed in the logs. function CustomHandler:new() CustomHandler.super.new(self, "my-custom-plugin")